 How to have a career conversation

 Having all the answers is not the purpose of these discussions.
-Your role as a mentor is to support the student to think through their options for themselves and generate conversations and experiences based on the reality of the workplace.
+Your role as a mentor is to support the mentee to think through their options and generate conversations and experiences based on the reality of the workplace.

 Mentoring can take place in any setting.
 There are no hard and fast rules.
-Topics you could talk about with the student include:
+Topics you could talk about with the mentee include:

-- How they could prepare themselves for a career in IT – school subject choices, the variety of tertiary education options and the value of exploring possibilities before making final decisions
+- How they could prepare students for a career in IT – school subject choices, the variety of tertiary education options and the value of exploring possibilities before making final decisions

 Reflect on your own career path